aliakbr/oktan/README.md

 Oktan website repository.

 ## Installation
-Put this repo to your webserver directory
+Put this repo to your webserver directory.
 If you use XAMPP as webserver manager put this repo to `../xampp/htdocs/`

-## Tools Used For This project-name
+## Tools Used For This Project
 Basic PHP + HTML + CSS

 ## Copyright and License